-- (1) The market value is calculated by multiplying the closing price of our Common Stock on June 28, 2024 (the last business day of fiscal year 2024) by the number of shares. - (2) Represents Stock Incentives granted on August 11, 2021.
-The Stock Incentives vest in three equal annual installments beginning August 11, 2022.
-Under the pre-established terms of his awards, upon his retirement Mr. Banks fully vested in his Stock Incentives, which will become exercisable according to the original schedule and will remain exercisable until the original expiration date of the award. - (3) Represents Stock Incentives granted on August 17, 2022.
-The Stock Incentives vest in three equal annual installments beginning August 17, 2023.
-Under the pre-established terms of his awards, upon his retirement Mr. Banks fully vested in his Stock Incentives, which will become exercisable according to the original schedule and will remain exercisable until the original expiration date of the award. - (4) Represents Stock Incentives granted on August 16, 2023.
-The Stock Incentives vest in three equal annual installments beginning August 16, 2024.
-Under the pre-established terms of his awards, upon his retirement Mr. Banks fully vested in his Stock Incentives, which will become exercisable according to the original schedule and will remain exercisable until the original expiration date of the award. - (5) Assumes that we meet our target performance goals and payout will be at 100% of the target LTIP Award shares.
-Assuming continued employment through the end of the performance period (December 31, 2024), actual payouts under the calendar years 2022-23-24 LTIP Awards will be in common shares to be issued in April 2025 following the Committee's certification of our performance results, subject to the Committee's exercise of any discretion to reduce the amount payable and the Committee's authorization of payment.
-These amounts include the dividend equivalent units for LTIP awards beginning January 2022.
-Ms. Parmentier and Mr. Ross's target LTIP Award amounts reflect additional shares awarded to them as a result of the leadership changes during fiscal year 2023.
-In accordance with the pre-established terms of his award, following his retirement, Mr. Banks remains eligible to vest in his calendar years 2022-23-24 LTIP Award based on actual performance as of the end of the performance period. - (6) Assumes that we meet our target performance goals and payout will be at 100% of the target LTIP Award shares.
+- (1) The market value is calculated by multiplying the closing price of our Common Stock on June 30, 2025, \$698.47, by the number of shares. - (2) Represents Stock Incentives granted on August 17, 2022.
+The Stock Incentives vest in three equal annual installments beginning August 17, 2023. - (3) Represents Stock Incentives granted on August 16, 2023.
+The Stock Incentives vest in three equal annual installments beginning August 16, 2024. - (4) Represents Stock Incentives granted on August 14, 2024.
+The Stock Incentives vest in three equal annual installments beginning August 14, 2025. - (5) Assumes that we meet our target performance goals and payout will be at 100% of the target LTIP Award shares.
 Assuming continued employment through the end of the performance period (December 31, 2025), actual payouts under the calendar years 2023-24-25 LTIP Awards will be in common shares to be issued in April 2026 following the Committee's certification of our performance results, subject to the Committee's exercise of any discretion to reduce the amount payable and the Committee's authorization of payment.
 These amounts include the dividend equivalent units for LTIP Awards beginning January 2023.
-In accordance with the pre-established terms of his award, following his retirement, Mr. Banks remains eligible to vest in his calendar years 2023-24-25 LTIP Award based on actual performance as of the end of the performance period. - (7) Assumes that we meet our target performance goals and payout will be at 100% of the target LTIP Award shares.
+Mr. Scott's target LTIP Award amounts reflect additional shares awarded to him as a result of his promotion on January 1, 2024. - (6) Assumes that we meet our target performance goals and payout will be at 100% of the target LTIP Award shares.
 Assuming continued employment through the end of the performance period (December 31, 2026), actual payouts under the calendar years 2024-25-26 LTIP Awards will be in common shares to be issued in April 2027 following the Committee's certification of our performance results, subject to the Committee's exercise of any discretion to reduce the amount payable and the Committee's authorization of payment.
-These amounts include the dividend equivalent units for LTIP Awards beginning January 2024. - (8) These RSUs are scheduled to vest on October 24, 2027.
+These amounts include the dividend equivalent units for LTIP Awards beginning January 2024. - (7) Assumes that we meet our target performance goals and payout will be at 100% of the target LTIP Award shares.
+Assuming continued employment through the end of the performance period (December 31, 2027), actual payouts under the calendar years 2025-26-27 LTIP Awards will be in common shares to be issued in April 2028 following the Committee's certification of our performance results, subject to the Committee's exercise of any discretion to reduce the amount payable and the Committee's authorization of payment.
+These amounts include the dividend equivalent units for LTIP Awards beginning January 2025.

-Option Exercises and Stock Vested for Fiscal Year 2024
+Option Exercises and Stock Vested for Fiscal Year 2025

-The following table sets forth information with respect to Stock Incentives that were exercised during fiscal year 2024 and common shares issued under LTIP Awards and RSUs that vested for the Named Executive Officers during fiscal year 2024
+The following table sets forth information with respect to Stock Incentives that were exercised during fiscal year 2025 and common shares issued under LTIP Awards that vested for the Named Executive Officers during fiscal year 2025.

-Option Aw ards Stock Awards Number Number of Shares Value of Shares Value Acquired on Realized on Acquired on Realized on Exercise Exercise Vesting Vesting Name (#) (\$) (1) (#) (2) (\$) (3) Jennifer A. Parmentier 7,840 2,786,571 17,211 9,403,230 Todd M. Leombruno 3,050 909,297 7,986 4,363,151 Andrew D. Ross 9,740 3,349,294 5,864 3,203,796 Berend Bracht 8,080 2,438,707 4,098 2,223,662 Joseph R. Leonti 10,516 1,673,847 3,732 2,038,978 Lee C. Banks 44,250 15,556,973 12,775 6,979,621
+Option Aw Option Awards

+Number Number

+of Shares Value of Shares Value

+Acquired on Realized on Acquired on Realized on

+Exercise Exercise Vesting Vesting

+Name (#) (\$) (1) (#) (\$) (2)

+Jennifer A. Parmentier 18,010 9,056,641 24,747 14,373,305

+Todd M. Leombruno 7,645 4,440,292

+Andrew D. Ross 11,390 6,270,878 7,910 4,594,207

+Joseph R. Leonti 7,147 2,162,839 4,094 2,377,836

+Patrick M. Scott - 2,242 1,302,176